Continue reading on DataGuidance with:

 Direct marketing

 The processing of a data subject's personal information for the purposes of direct marketing is prohibited unless the data subject has given their consent or the email recipient is a customer of the responsible party.
 The responsible party must have obtained the details of the data subject through sales of a product or service and the marketing should relate to similar products or services of the responsible party.
-The data subject must be given a reasonable opportunity to object to the use of his/her personal information for marketing each time the responsible party communicates with the data subject for marketing purposes.
+The data subject must be given an opportunity to object to the use of their personal information for marketing on each occasion that the responsible party communicates with the data subject for marketing purposes.

 6. Principles